waltonjones/ab3_sensitivity/figures/fig7/caption.md

 Figure 1.
-Drosophila Or22a ORN is robustly activated by fruity odor ethyl butyrate The electrophysiological single sensillum recordings for Or22a ORNs.
+Drosophila Or22a ORN is robustly activated by fruity odor ethyl butyrate

+The electrophysiological single sensillum recordings (SSR) for Or22a neurons.
+Each odor was delivered to the tested sensilla for 0.5 second (A).
+The quantification of the SSR (B).
+The sensitivity of Drosophila Or22a neurons are increased over time after eclosion.